iszczesniak/cpp/templates/index.md

 argument that is an empty callable, i.e., a type with an empty implementation of the call operator.
-We also have to provide a default value of a callable (a default function argument), i.e., `{}` (default-construction of the argument).
+We also have to provide a default value of a callable (a default function argument), i.e., `{}` (default-construct the argument).
 That's a nice example:

 ```cpp
 {% include_relative empty_callable.cc %}